Multi River Expedition Nepal – Epic 13-Day Ultimate Rafting & Kayaking Adventure

 What’s Not Included

-• Personal items like toiletries, clothing, camera etc.
+• Personal items like toiletries, clothing, cameras, etc.

-• Insurance policy: paddlers need to have their own insurance since we only provide insurance to our crew.
+• Insurance policy: Paddlers need to have their own insurance, as we only provide insurance for our crew.

 Which Rafting Destinations are included in Multi River Expeditions?